Open Hardware Solutions in Quantum Technology: Open quantum hardware today

 \subsubsection{Deeply collaboratively testbeds}

 While cloud-based platforms allow scientists and the public alike to submit their circuits and receive the results, deeper, customized access to the full stack to enable more involved experiments and R\&D efforts is generally not possible on these platforms.
 To provide such access to users in Academia, Industry, and National Labs, the US Department of Energy has funded two testbed programs: QSCOUT (Quantum Scientific Computing Open User Testbed), based on trapped ions and located at Sandia National Laboratories, and AQT (Advanced Quantum Testbed), based on superconducting qubits and located at Lawrence Berkeley National Laboratory.
 A similar network called Qu-Test \cite{qupilot_qutest} managed by TNO at Delft, Netherlands has recently been kicked off with the goal of providing a federated network of testbeds by bringing together 13 service providers and 11 industrial users from the European quantum community.
+Likewise, in the UK, the National Quantum Computing Centre (NQCC) is building, testing and hosting full stack quantum computing solutions \cite{nqcc}.
+Through close collaboration between industry, government and academia, the NQCC is initially focusing on developing demonstrator platforms which provide direct access to quantum computing resources while helping to also develop a robust supply chain.
+A recently concluded funding call by the Innovate UK \cite{sbri_testbed} earmarked 30 million GBP to build, commission, and validate an operational quantum computing testbed in the UK as part of the NQCC.

+In Canada, the Open Quantum Design (OQD)initiative aims at building a completely open-source and open-hardware quantum computer based on ions.
+OQD has taken the form of a full-fledged non-profit organization arising from previous experimental and theoretical work performed at the Institute for Quantum Computing and Perimeter Institute.

 These platforms allow low-level access to the full stack of quantum hardware (including programming languages~\cite{Morrison,jaqal}, gate-pulse shaping~\cite{lobser2023jaqalpaw}, noise injection, unique qubit/qudit states, specialized calibrations, comparison of compilation techniques, etc.) allowing users to probe how the machines actually work and how to make them work better.
 The testbeds foster deep collaborations between the host laboratory and the users.

 Collaborations on these testbeds have so far resulted in demonstrations of scientific applications of near-term quantum computers, and the development of many tools to benchmark quantum computers as well as to characterize and mitigate errors on them QPUs.
 This could further change the research landscape, enabling more researchers to test research ideas on more devices.
 Moreover, the existence of testbeds would be crucial to enable reproducible benchmarks, for quantum hardware and for application-driven tasks.
 Testbeds are key to facilitate startup creation in the quantum space, as they lower the barrier for testing prototypes with expensive equipment (such as dilution fridges).